c0c0n3/trixie-dotses/install-guides/mactop/apps.md

     $ brew cask install font-ubuntu

 Now download and install *KG Miss Speechy IPA* and *Sansita One* yourself as I couldn't find a cask for it.
-Same for the [icon fonts][all-the-icons-fonts] used by the [all-the-icons.el][all-the-icons] Emacs package.

 ###### Notes
 1. **Alegreya & AlegreyaSC**.
 Using both fonts for blog and doc sites.